shiltemann/training-material/topics/proteomics/tutorials/clinical-mp-data-verification/tutorial.md

 {: .hands_on}

-Then, we will remove the header line from each of the Cut outputs in order to concatenate (link) them together more easily, using the Concatenate tool.
+Then, we will remove the header line from each of the Cut outputs to concatenate (link) them together more easily, using the Concatenate tool.

-## Sub-step with **Remove beginning**
+##  Remove header lines from SGPS to prepare for concatenation with **Remove beginning**

-> <hands-on-title> Remove header lines from SGPS to prepare for concatenation </hands-on-title>
+> <hands-on-title> Remove header </hands-on-title>
 >
 > 1. {% tool [Remove beginning](Remove beginning1) %} with the following parameters:
 >    - {% icon param-file %} *"from"*: `out_file1` (output of **Cut** {% icon tool %})